 Tom and Kelly have been friends since the Summer of 1991 when they met on a choir trip to Russia.
 Two summers later, they established the first Summer Fun!
 Performing Arts Camp on the Seattle Pacific University campus.

 Lucinda Dalrymple is co-founder of Coughlan Academies, a music school serving students in Ballard and the Sammamish Plateau.
 She has a B. Mus.
-From McGill University in Montreal, her Kodaly certification, and is currently finishing a Master’s degree in Education from Seattle Pacific University.
+From McGill University in Montreal, her Kodaly certification, and a Master’s degree in Education from Seattle Pacific University.

-Lucinda is a music specialist at The Evergreen School and is currently President of Northwest Kodaly Educators.
+Lucinda is a music specialist at The Evergreen School and is past-President of Northwest Kodaly Educators.
 She has presented sessions in early childhood music education for that organization.